 As we mentioned earlier, CockroachDB data ends up stored in a Key-Value storage system that is distributed across multiple nodes in ranges.
 We'll look at the details of this storage system towards the end of the chapter, but since the outputs of the SQL layer are in fact, Key-Value (KV) operations, the mapping of data from tables and indexes to Key-Value representation is part of the SQL layer.
 The output of the SQL layer are Key-Value operations.

 This translation means that only the SQL layer needs to be concerned with SQL syntax – all the subsequent layers are blissfully unaware of the SQL language.

-Most of the time, this mapping is relatively unimportant.
-However, do remember that single SQL statements will often translate into multiple Key-Value operations and that each of these will have a distinct transactional scope.

 Tables as represented in the KV store

 Each entry in the KV store has a Key based on the following structure: